Baked Coconut Shrimp with Mango Dipping Sauce

 Yay!
 That makes me really happy to hear.
 Thanks, Karen!

 This recipe is delicious!
-I love finding new ones to try, and to know it’s a healthier version is great.
+I love finding new ones to try, and to know it’s a lighter version is great.

 My husband and I don’t always have time to cook, so when we do we always hope it turns out as good as it looks.